Skip to content

 During the First World War, W Hudson Fysh and Paul McGinness flew together with the Australian Flying Corps.
 After the war, they tried to enter the 1919 Great Air Race, chasing the £10,000 prize money offered to the first Australian to complete a flight from Great Britain to Australia.

-Unfortunately, after their race sponsor died suddenly, the pair were forced to withdraw their entry.
-Instead, Fysh and McGinness were commissioned by the Defence Department to complete a survey of suitable landing sites for the race throughout the Northern Territory and Queensland.
+Unfortunately, after their race sponsor died suddenly, the pair were forced to withdraw.
+Instead, Fysh and McGinness were commissioned by the Department of Defence to complete a survey of suitable landing sites for the race throughout the Northern Territory and Queensland.

 As McGinness and Fysh struggled to complete their work across the difficult terrain and long distances, their idea for an aerial service across the region and Australia began to form.